Learning Abroad Center

 If you are not able to show proof of certification or a valid referral form, you will be conditionally admitted into the program and placed on a waitlist on a first-come-first serve basis.

-If you are conditionally admitted, you can be fully admitted into the program by submitting proof of certification or a valid referral form later, on a first-come-first serve basis.
-We strongly recommend that you upload proof of certification or a valid referral form to your application checklist no later than 8 a.m. on October 3rd, 2025.
+If you are conditionally admitted, you can be fully admitted into the program by submitting proof of certification or a valid referral form letter, on a first-come-first serve basis.
+The last day to submit proof of certification or a valid referral form is 8 a.m.
+CT on October 1st, 2026.
+No exceptions will be made to this timeline.

 Diving certification agencies and the resort in Honduras will also require you to show proof of medical clearance prior to diving.
 We strongly recommend that you work with a diving certification agency and your doctor to ensure that you meet health requirements for diving.
 An example of a medical form for diving is provided in the application.
+We strongly recommend that you discuss your health circumstances with a doctor and a diving certification agency prior to confirming your place in the program.

 General Requirements